-In no particular order here are some examples of blinds and window treatment you may want to consider.
+To be completely clear dog proof might be a little misleading, resistant or dog friendly might be more appropriate words to use.
+Now in no particular order here are some examples of blinds and window treatment that other people have had success with that you may want to consider.

 If you have never seen top down bottom up shades here is a short video that shows you exactly how they work and how easy they are to use.